pixelshaded/node-jfk/README.md

 ##config.json

 ###auth
 These are the settings for how passwords and tokens are generated / hashed.
 I use https://github.com/h2non/jsHashes for the hashing algorithms.
-The algorithm sting is simply used as an object key to call the corresponding function from the library.
+The algorithm string is simply used as an object key to call the corresponding function from jshashes.

 ###folders
 If you want to change where things are placed in your project, do so here.
-Right now controllers and app_modules are editable.
+Right now controllers and app_modules folders are editable.

 ###security
 This defines simple regex expressions (path) that if matched, require a certain role.
 Right now that is just ANONYMOUS or AUTHENTICATED.
 The difference between the two is that AUTHENTICATED routes require a valid token to be passed in post json.
 The order of these objects does matter.
 Only the first match will be considered.
+Token validation is handled by the firewall middleware.

 #Routing
 All routing is in one place: defined in every controller and given a name.
 This is powerful because you can group your routes together by function or category (the controller itself), and see the functionality and routing all in the same place.